camilstaps/SODA-POP-source/README.md

 ### Message memory
 Pressing the keyer switch allows you to send a message from memory.
 There are two messages, use either side of the paddle to send one.
-Use the keyer switch to cancel.
+Use the RIT switch to cancel.

 To update the memory, hold the keyer switch for 5s.
 The display will say